Ashok161/Recommendation-System/README.md

 - **Usage:**
   The updated profile is used to personalize subsequent recommendations by boosting items that match the user's demonstrated interests.
 A basic Matplotlib bar chart visualizes the category preferences, showing how the profile evolves over time.

+## Personalized Recommendation Logic
+- **Diverse Initial Recommendations:**
+  Initially, the engine provides a diverse set of recommendations by selecting top products from each category along with global trending items.
+- **Focused Recommendations on User Selection:**
+  When a user selects products predominantly from the "Electronics" category (or any dominant category), the engine tailors the personalized recommendations to include:
+  - **Group A (Primary):** The majority of recommended items come from the chosen category (e.g., Electronics).
+  - **Group B (Supplementary):** A smaller subset of recommendations consists of products from other categories that share similar tag attributes with the dominant category.

+  This approach ensures that the updated recommendations are mostly focused on the user's primary interest, while still offering a hint of diversity with similar styled or feature-related items.

 ## Execution
 1. Ensure that **products.csv**, **users.csv**, and **recommend.py** are in the same directory.
 2. Run the script using: